Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 In Fittleworth Wood: my heart sinks; but the past pokes through.

-Walking north of Fittleworth along the Serpents Trail, you soon pass through the southwest part of Fittleworth Woods, around Sellings; owned by the Stopham Estate
+Walking north of Fittleworth along the Serpents Trail, you soon pass through the southwest part of Fittleworth Woods, around Sellings; owned by the Stopham Estate.
+There is no public access to this land apart from the paths that run through it; over and over again signs tell you that the woods are private

-Here, as in many areas of Sussex, ancient woodland has been felled and replanted with Sweet Chestnut.
+Here, as in many areas of Sussex, ancient oak, beech, hornbeam and other native trees have been felled and replanted with Sweet Chestnut.
 The main Chestnut area in Great Britain is concentrated in the southern counties of Kent and Sussex, where extensive stands of commercial coppice, amounting to some 18,000 hectares were planted in the mid 19th century. .
 Everyday Nature Trails: Sweet Chestnut

 When I walk through this soulless replanted woodland, I try to imagine its former age-oldness

-In this mostly monocultural desert, relicts of the past can still just be seen, and they help me imagine what this landscape was like; such as as medieval boundary banks, with Oak and Beech growing on them (naturally regenerated from previous planted Beech and Oak; and coppiced as was the traditional practice in planted boundary banks) and maiden (un-pollarded) Pedunculate Oaks “abandoned” in sea of Sweet Chestnut
+In this mostly monocultural desert, relicts of the past can still just be seen, and they help me imagine what this landscape was like.
+Medieval boundary banks, with Oak and Beech growing on them (naturally regenerated from previous planted Beech and Oak, coppiced as was the traditional practice in planted boundary banks) and a few maiden (un-pollarded) Pedunculate Oaks poke through the coppiced Sweet Chestnut monoculture.

 Lithersgate Commons

 Walking north from Sellings/Fittleworth Wood, I walked through Lithersgate Common.
-There are no signs that tell you that you are walking through a common; you can only know that by looking at the OS map and seeing its name and seeing it is marked as Access Land.
+There are no signs that tell you that you are walking through a common and can thus leave the path and wander; you can only know that by looking at the OS map and seeing its name and seeing it is marked as Access Land.
 Access Land in Woodland Areas is often land that still has common rights.
 But it is very hard for the general public to know what those rights are.

 OS Map Key